 As of 2019, there were more than 2 million solar installations nationwide, including residential, commercial and utility-scale projects.
 And, by 2014, the Solar Industries Association (SEIA) predicts that 2.5% of all homes in the U.S. will have a solar installation.

 This sort of growth doesn’t happen overnight and doesn’t occur without the strong support of a robust industry.
 In fact, according to The Solar Foundation’s Solar Jobs Census, there are nearly a quarter-million solar jobs in the US.
 For reference, that’s about five times as many people as are employed by the coal industry in 2020.

 …and the solar industry has a bright future

-We may already have panels on over 2 million homes, but there are nearly 60 million stand-alone, single-family houses in this country, and closer to 150 million households overall.
+According to SEIA, 18.6 million homes could be powered by the cumulative solar electric capacity currently installed in the U.S.–however, there are almost 130 million households overall.
 If we continue to increase access and improve affordability, the potential for solar in the US is truly sky high.

 Thanks for reading and have a great Thanksgiving!